blabla1337/skf-flask/skf/markdown/code_examples/java/7-code_example--crossdomain--.md

   <allow-http-request-headers-from domain="*" headers="*"/>
 </cross-domain-policy>

-Because it allows acces from all other domains.
+Because it allows access from all other domains.

 Instead of this approach you might want to use the following restrictions.
 Example by twitter's crossdomain.xml: